 - 1. Receive the Proposed Combined Dog Pound Facility Report. - 2.
-Receive the Armstrong Dixon Limited April 2020 Report.
+Receive the Armstrong Dixon Limited April 2020 Report. - 3.
+Provide direction on suitable next steps.

 A territorial authority must establish, maintain and operate a dog pound that allows for the proper custody, care and exercise of impounded/seized dogs or dogs committed to the custody of the Council.